 How to Search the Records of the 79th District Court

 By clicking on the link below, you will leave the courts pages of the Mason County Government website and will go to the Michigan Courts: One Court of Justice terms-of-service page of the website maintained by Judicial Information Services (JIS).
 Read the terms of service, select "I'm not a robot" and any images as directed until a green arrow appears, and then click continue.
 Enter the name of a party or a file number and click submit.
 When the results of the search are retrieved, you can scroll through them and click on the file number of a particular case to display the register of actions, or you can narrow your search by applying the limiting filters provided.

 For ease of viewing and reading the details of the case file, you can expand or collapse each section.
 Click print on the top right-hand side of the page if you want a hard copy of the information.
 You can also click on the breadcrumb trail at the top left-hand side of the page either to return to the search results for the name you entered or to start a new search for a different name.

 For payment of filing fees or citations online or by telephone, at any time, go to GovPayNet or call 888-604-7888.
-Use the payment location code (PLC) 4076 for payment of 79th District Court filing fees or PLC 4057 for payment of fines and costs and complete the required fields before submitting.
+Use the payment location code (PLC) 4057 for payment of fines and costs or PLC 4076 for payment of 79th District Court filing fees and complete the required fields before submitting.
 A service fee will be charged for the transaction.